-If students finish their independent lessons, then they can participate in real-time team-based games online.
+If students finish their independent lessons, they can then participate in real-time team-based games online.
 Students can form two or more groups within their class to compete against each other.Continue reading Show less

 JumpStart Academy Math (formerly Sokikom) is a website that offers individualized math programs for the classroom.
-Students begin by taking a diagnostic assessment; the results are used to determine their skill level and allow the program to place the student on a continuum of skills.
+Students begin by taking a diagnostic assessment; the results are used to determine their skill level and to allow the program to place the student on a continuum of skills.
 The games are interactive, with online manipulatives and fun characters.
 Kids start with an avatar and are rewarded by personalization options; as they play games, they can earn points, letting them individualize their avatar accessory by accessory.
 Teachers can monitor progress via their dashboard.

 Curiously, the product has an overall feeling of being unfinished.
 Instructional videos to help struggling kids that were present in Sokikom are missing in JumpStart Academy Math.
-This component was very helpful as students could get help when the teacher wasn't available.
+This component was very helpful, as students could get help when the teacher wasn't available.
 Many sections of the site are labeled "coming soon."
 Hopefully, these missing features will be added.

 JumpStart Academy Math's greatest strength is its adaptability.
 All students will be working at their own pace, and each activity moves along based on their responses.
 Students have the option to retry after a response, but JumpStart Academy doesn't offer any remedial work or feedback to help students get on track, meaning a student who's struggling will need a teacher to intervene.
 Still, the program is too diagnostic for a kid to slip by without understanding a concept -- that's helpful.